Kinggerm/GetOrganelle/README.md

 To assembly fungus mitochondria:

-    get_organelle_from_reads.py -1 sample_1.fq -2 sample_2.fq -R 10 -k 21,45,65,85,105 -F fungus_mt # use your own seed database and label database with "-s" and "--genes" if you fails with the default ones
+    get_organelle_from_reads.py -1 sample_1.fq -2 sample_2.fq -R 10 -k 21,45,65,85,105 -F fungus_mt # if you fails with the default database, use your own seed database and label database with "-s" and "--genes"

 To assembly animal mitochondria:

-    get_organelle_from_reads.py -1 sample_1.fq -2 sample_2.fq -R 10 -k 21,45,65,85,105 -F animal_mt # use your own seed database and label database with "-s" and "--genes" if you fails with the default ones
+    get_organelle_from_reads.py -1 sample_1.fq -2 sample_2.fq -R 10 -k 21,45,65,85,105 -F animal_mt # if you fails with the default database, use your own seed database and label database with "-s" and "--genes"

 See a brief illustrations of those arguments by typing in: